jrgentry20/portfolio/README.md

 **Shipping and Receiving Specialist at REI – Tukwila, WA 	(June 2019 – June 2021)**

-- Spearheaded step-by-step client onboarding process by establishing communication channels, troubleshooting technical support, gathering client goals and key milestones, analyzing data, and delivering services for 500+ clients yearly.
+- Spearheaded step-by-step member onboarding process by establishing communication channels, troubleshooting technical support, gathering member information, analyzing data, and delivering services for 500+ members yearly.

 - Managed exceptional communication with brand continuity via email, phone calls, and in-person interactions with 25+ clients daily with 98% of clients giving a positive review of the support.